-These standards of care are provided to ensure that Orange County's food bank/home delivered meals services:
+These standards of care are provided to ensure that Orange County's Medical Nutrition Therapy services:

-- Are accessible to all PLWH who reside in Orange County - Are provided by licensed practitioners or otherwise qualified staff and volunteers - Appropriately address issues of consent and confidentiality for a patient enrolled in services - Assess and respond appropriately to the physical, nutritional, and dietary needs of clients - Prepare meals in adherence with safety, sanitation, and food handling/preparation standards for PLWH - Maintain the highest standard of care for patients
+- Are accessible to all PLWH who reside in Orange County - Are provided by licensed practitioners or otherwise qualified staff and volunteers - Appropriately address issues of consent and confidentiality for a patient enrolled in services - Assess and respond appropriately to the physical, nutritional, dietary, and therapeutic needs of clients - Prepare meals in adherence with safety, sanitation, and food handling/preparation standards for PLWH - Ensure clients have adequate knowledge of nutritional needs and awareness of strategies to accomplish nutritional goals - Maintain the highest standard of care for patients recommendation, and nutrition education and/or counseling.
+Medical Nutrition Therapy may be provided in individual and/or group settings and outside of HIV Outpatient/Ambulatory Health Services.
+Additionally, services under this category must be pursuant to a medical provider's referral and based on a nutritional plan developed by a registered dietician or other licensed nutritional professional.

-SECTION 2: DEFINITION OF FOOD BANK/HOME DELIVERED MEALS
+SECTION 2: DEFINITION OF MEDICAL NUTRITION THERAPY